 The PCMHWS offers a stepped-care model of 'low' and 'high' intensity psychological services to adults of working age who present mild to moderate mental health challenges.

-The service is commissioned by the Committee for Employment and Social Security, is run by Health and Social Care, and is based on the UK Improving Access to Psychological Therapies (IAPT) model.
+The service is commissioned by the Committee for Employment & Social Security, is run by the Committee for Health and Social Care (HSC), and is based on the UK Improving Access to Psychological Therapies (IAPT) model.
 The service offers a range of interventions, according to the person's assessed need, including cognitive-behavioural therapy, guided self-help, workshops and other interventions.

 Service interventions are structured and time limited in accordance with National Institute for Clinical Excellence Guidelines.
 The primary aim of the service is to enable the individual to develop healthier coping strategies to improve their mood and self-manage their difficulties.